Constant round distributed domination on graph classes with bounded expansion: Preliminaries

-\begin{lemma} There are at most $2\gamma$ many vertices $v$ with the property that $N(v)$ cannot be dominated by at most $2\nabla_1$ vertices from $D$ and different from $v$. \end{lemma}
+\begin{lemma} There are less than $(\nabla_1+2)\gamma$ vertices $v$ with the property that $N(v)$ cannot be dominated by at most $2\nabla_1$ vertices from $D$ and different from $v$. \end{lemma}

 Unfortunately, we cannot determine these vertices locally, as it requires know\-ledge of $D$, however, this structural property is very useful for our further argumentation.

-Denote by $\hat D$ the set of all vertices $v$ whose neighborhood cannot be dominated by $2\nabla_1$ vertices of $D$ different from $v$.
-Let $D'=D\cup \hat D$.
-According to \cref{lem:neighborhood-dom2}, $D'$ contains at most $3\gamma$ vertices.
-Let us stress that $D'$ will never be computed by our LOCAL algorithm.
+According to \cref{lem:neighborhood-dom2}, $D'$ contains at most $(\nabla_1+2)\gamma$ vertices.
+Let us stress that~$D'$ will never be computed by our LOCAL algorithm.
 We only use its existence in the correctness proofs.

-We can apply these lemmas to obtain a constant factor approximation for dominating set only if $\nabla_1(G)$ is bounded by a constant.
-For example, in general, in graphs of bounded degeneracy the number of vertices that dominate the neighborhood of a vertex can only be bounded by $\gamma(G)$.
+We can apply these lemmas to obtain a constant factor approximation for a dominating set only if $\nabla_1(G)$ is bounded by a constant.
+For example in graphs of bounded degeneracy in general the number of vertices that dominate the neighborhood of a vertex can only be bounded by $\gamma(G)$.
 Hence, the approach based on covers and pseudo-covers that is employed in the following cannot be extended to degenerate graph classes.